openconnectivityfoundation/DeviceBuilder/Readme.md

 ## Description

-This script has various functions to work with OCF swagger type definitions.
+This Tool has various functions to work with OCF swagger type definitions.
 The base function of DeviceBuilder is to:

 - create a single Swagger2.0 file from OCF swagger type definitions (oneIOTa, Core,...)
 The single swagger definition file of a full device (application level resources) can be used for:
-  - code generation (as input of swagger2x)
+  - code generation (as input of [swagger2x](/swagger2x))
   - generation of the introspection file.

 This tool is part of [the tool chain](#tool-chain).